agaldran/cost_sensitive_loss_classification/README.md

 # Cost-Sensitive loss for multi-class classification
-This is a preliminary repository containing our implementation of cost-sensitive loss functions for classification tasks in pytorch, as presented in:
+This is a repository containing our implementation of cost-sensitive loss functions for classification tasks in pytorch, as presented in:

 ```
 Cost-Sensitive Regularization for Diabetic Retinopathy Grading from Eye Fundus Images
 Adrian Galdran, José Dolz, Hadi Chakor, Hervé Lombaert, Ismail Ben Ayed
 Medical Image Computing and Computer Assisted Intervention, 2020 (accepted)
 ```

+If you find the code here useful in your research, we appreciate if you can cite our work.
+Thanks!

+### Introduction

 The proposed idea is quite simple.
 If you want to penalize different kinds of errors while training your model to perform multi-class classification, you first neeed to encode those penalties into a penalty (or confusion) matrix.
 In a silly example, imagine you have a problem with `n=3` classes, and you are very worried that your model mis-classifies instances of class `2` as class `0`, but you don't care at all about any of the other possible types of errors.
 You would build a matrix like the following: